 And there was much more by way of documentation.
 The box for Art of Fugue contains a 28 page booklet with essays on the Alkmaar organ, musicological problems encountered, and an explanation by Walcha of his interpretative choices, the whole thing lavishly illustrated with black-and-white illustrations hand-pasted onto paper, as shown in figure 5.

 Fig 5.
 Hand-pasted photo in booklet accompanying SAPM 198 006-07

 One can well imagine what DGG were aiming at in their marketing of Archiv Produktion.
 In the case of Art of Fugue, the cloth box, index card and lavish booklet all communicated to the prospective buyer that nothing less was on offer here than an exquisitely packaged part of Essential European Cultural Heritage.
 The minimalist artwork actually helped to impress upon the buyer the fact that he was encountering an Exquisite Product Especially Crafted for Discerning Connoisseurs only.
 Well! it must have been - and still is, at least to me - a wonderful experience to take out a record set like this and enjoy the possession of such a cleverly packaged Cultural Artifact.

-As far as I can tell, stereophonic Archiv Produktions were first put on offer during the Autumn of 1959, that is to say: about a year later than regular DGG stereo LPs.
-Now, during the first two years of Archiv stereo (1959-1960) records could have been stamped with the LAB matrix code as shown in fig 2.
+As far as I can tell, stereophonic Archiv Produktions were first put on offer at the end of 1958, that is to say: about the same time as regular DGG stereo LPs.
+Now, during the first years of Archiv stereo (1958-1960) records could be stamped with the LAB matrix code as shown in fig 2.
 Often during these same years, however, the LAB code was missing, and the dead wax of the record was only stamped with the catalogue number of the recording, looking as if printed by a misaligned typewriter.
 For an example of this, see figure 6.